18 Best Apps for Small Writing Businesses

-HubSpot is a software used to implement inbound marketing strategies.
-It organizes contact information, sales opportunities, and each client interaction through different channels like website, email, phone calls, social networks, among others.
-It’s particularly useful for social media post scheduling.
+HubSpot is software used to implement inbound marketing strategies.
+It organizes contact information, sales opportunities, and each client interaction through different channels like websites, email, phone calls, and social networks, among others.
+It’s particularly useful for social media post-scheduling.

-Hubspot is a great solution to accelerate the growth of your business and achieve your goals in just one platform.
-It’s definitely one of the most reliable apps for small writing businesses as it has 95,000 customers worldwide.
-However, its free version is limited compared to other social media post scheduling apps like Hootsuite.
+HubSpot is a great solution to accelerate the growth of your business and achieve your goals in just one platform.
+It’s definitely one of the most reliable apps for small writing businesses as it has 143,000 customers worldwide.
+However, its free version is limited compared to other social media post-scheduling apps like Hootsuite.
 You have to pay to get social media functions on HubSpot, starting at $45.